 RockX has launched Bedrock, the company’s proprietary liquid staking protocol.
-Bedrock boasts the latest, enterprise-grade security and meets AML/KYC compliance standards while being flexible enough to retain anonymity for those who only want to stake a small amount (32 or less) ETH.
+Bedrock boasts the latest, enterprise-grade security and thoroughly audited smart contract by industry-leading firm Peckshield.

 Bedrock’s first product, liquid staking on Ethereum, is currently live and available for anyone to use.
 Users may receive Universal ETH (uniETH) tokens by staking ETH on Bedrock.

 How Bedrock Balances CeFi and DeFi

 Bedrock can be used by anyone.
 It was created with the special needs of institutional clients in mind, while not overlooking the retail sector.
 Keeping in mind the ever-tightening regulatory environment, Bedrock strikes a balance between upholding strict regulatory standards and allowing anonymity for individual stakers who simply want to participate in DeFi.
 Bedrock was thoughtfully designed to be geared toward those looking for maximum capital efficiency using crypto-native yield, but who do not want to run their own validator nodes or worry about regulations and compliance.
 With that in mind, the trifecta that makes up Bedrock is security, transparency, and decentralization.

 Bedrock was built to be the first liquid staking protocol to be compatible with secret shared validator (SSV) technology.
 This splits the validator key among several non-trusting nodes, thus increasing decentralisation, fault-tolerance, and security within the protocol.
 Additionally, hybrid cloud architecture and backup nodes are employed to ensure the avoidance of a single point of failure.
 There are also 24/7 monitoring systems put in place to ensure nodes are always online.
 The Bedrock protocol has also been audited by Peckshield – an industry-leading audit firm.